Weaverville Community Center at Dottie Sherrill Knoll

 Main Street Nature Park

 The Main Street Nature Park is located behind the Weaverville Town Hall and runs parallel to Main Street.
-The park, encompassing 7.54 acres, is open to the public daily.
+The park, encompassing 10 acres, is open to the public daily.
 Parking is available in several sites, including: Pine Street, Main Street, or behind the Weaverville Town Hall.
 The park has a walking trail, where dogs are permitted on leash.
-The property is managed by the Weaverville Public Works Recreation Division, in collaboration with the Weaverville Conservation Board, and serves as a demonstration area for natural habitats for Western North Carolina flora and fauna.
+The park serves as a demonstration area for natural habitats for Western North Carolina flora and fauna and is home to the Town’s Second Saturday Summer Music Series, which is held on the meadow stage.

 Future Reems Creek Greenway

-The Reems Creek Greenway is a 2.25 mile greenway located along scenic Reems Creek, which passes through historic structures reflecting the Town of Weaverville’s milling history and ends on the Town’s public properties.
+The Future Reems Creek Greenway will be a 2.25 mile greenway located along scenic Reems Creek, which passes through historic structures reflecting the Town of Weaverville’s milling history and ends on the Town’s public properties.

 “The Reems Creek Greenway plan provides a preferred alignment as well as alternatives with a menu of choices that addresses both opportunities and challenges, costs, public input, and land acquisition needs.”